-We are delighted and proud to share our latest success rates since the launch of our purpose built Fertility Centre in June 2017.
+We are delighted and proud to share our latest success rates.

 As an established leading Fertility Centre in your region we understand there are many things to consider when choosing a Centre, so you might find it useful to read our guide “choosing a fertility centre”.
 We also feel that you should be offered an insight into what others have thought about our clinic, their experiences and success.
 By clicking here you can read some of the stories that our patients have shared with you.

 Success rates can be very confusing and we have highlighted some keyline statistics that might be of interest to you.
-More importantly, if you would like a more personal approach to understanding the likelihood of achieving a successful pregnancy then please do not hesitate to call 01245 201544
+More importantly, if you would like a more personal approach to understanding the likelihood of achieving a successful pregnancy then please do not hesitate to call our patient support team on 01245 201544

 Our latest live birth rates per embryo transfer (IVF and ICSI) can be seen in the table below.
-This table shows how likely you are to take home a baby after a complete treatment cycle at Simply Fertility, for example if you are between 35-37yrs old then you have a 53.1% chance of going home with a baby at Simply Fertility.
+This table shows how likely you are to take home a baby after a complete treatment cycle at TFP Simply Fertility, for example if you are between 35-37yrs old then you have a 47.1% chance of going home with a baby at TFP Simply Fertility.

 |Female Age||Live Birth Rate (LBR) / Embryo Transfer||No. Cycles|

-The HFEA prefer to show success as live births per embryo transferred.
-It takes into account how many embryos are being transferred during a patient’s treatment to achieve the live birth.
-A clinic needing to replace less embryos to deliver a live birth will have a higher percentage.
-Simply Fertility data below show our results compared to the national average.
+The HFEA prefers to show success as live births per embryo transferred.
+It takes into account how many embryos are being transferred during a patient’s treatment to achieve a live birth.
+A clinic needing to replace fewer embryos to deliver a live birth will have a higher percentage.
+TFP Simply Fertility data below show our results compared to the national average.

 |Female Age||Live Birth Rate (LBR) / Embryo Transferred||National Average LBR / Embryo Transferred||No. Cycles|

-At Simply Fertility we endeavour to replace just one embryo in an IVF/ICSI treatment cycle as this leads to the safest way to a successful outcome.
-Any additional good quality embryos can be cryopreserved for future use.
+At TFP Simply Fertility we endeavor to replace just one embryo in an IVF/ICSI treatment cycle as this leads to the safest way to a successful outcome.
+Any additional good-quality embryos can be cryopreserved for future use.
 This means that from your one fresh cycle it is possible to have subsequent embryo transfers from the use of your frozen embryos.